Crustum/multiplex/README.md

 - **Node 22.13 or later.**
 - **OS: macOS, Linux, or Windows.** Windows (`win32`) is supported since `0.4.4`.
 - **An interactive terminal, for the TUI.** Both stdin and stdout must be a TTY, and the window has to be at least 26 columns by 8 rows.
 Without either, multiplex runs in [inline mode](#inline-mode) instead of failing.
-- **Non-interactive commands.** Child processes are spawned without stdin, so anything that prompts for input — `php artisan tinker`, a migration confirmation — won't work.
+- **Non-interactive commands.** Child processes are spawned without stdin, so anything that prompts for input — `php bin/cake.php console`, a migration confirmation — won't work.
 - **A stable terminal width.** Children are told how wide they are via `COLUMNS` when they start, and that can't be updated afterwards.
 Resizing the terminal leaves already-running commands sizing their output to the old width; press `r` to restart one against the new width.

 ## Usage